< Back

 Resurrected Christ.
 Detached fresco.

-This ruined fresco is from the Chapter House of the convent of San Francesco at Siena.
+This damaged fresco is from the Chapter House of the convent of San Francesco at Siena.
 It was detached from the wall in 1970.
+Originally placed in the Museo dell'Opera del Duomo, it was transferred to the Museo Diocescano (which opened at the Oratorio di San Bernardino in 1999).
+The museum also preserves a fragment (the Bust of a KIng from a decorative border) attributed to Ambrogio Lorenzetti.
 Other frescoes detached from the Chapter House (a Crucifixion by Pietro Lorenzetti and two Franciscan scenes by Ambrogio Lorenzetti) are exhibited in the church.

 Siena.
 San Francesco.
 North transept, first chapel.